MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/find-machine-info-by-ip.md

 >The timestamp must be within the last 30 days.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Use Windows Defender ATP APIs](apis-intro.md)
+To learn more, including how to choose permissions, see [Use Microsoft Defender ATP APIs](apis-intro.md)

 Permission type |	Permission	|	Permission display name :---|:---|:---